 What Is the Environmental Impact of Gas Furnaces?

-When natural gas burns, it produces fewer air pollutants than coal or petroleum, which is why it’s considered a relatively clean burning fossil fuel.
+When natural gas burns, it produces fewer air pollutants than coal or petroleum, which is why it’s considered a relatively clean-burning fossil fuel.

-Gas furnaces usually run-on natural gas, so they tend to be environmentally friendly, especially when you operate high-efficiency models.
+Gas furnaces usually run on natural gas, so they tend to be environmentally friendly, especially when you operate high-efficiency models.

 Although it’s easy to think electric heating systems are the most environmentally friendly models since they do not require combustion.
-However, when you factor in the source of electricity which is primarily dirty and environmentally unfriendly, you’d realize that gas furnaces have the least environmental impact.
+However, when you factor in the source of electricity, which is primarily dirty and environmentally unfriendly, you’d realize that gas furnaces have the least environmental impact.

-How Does High-Efficiency Furnace Save Me Money?
+How Does a High-Efficiency Furnace Save Me Money?

 How Much Does a Furnace Replacement Cost?